-- Additional Category B Requirements - a.
-All municipalities proposing to adopt harbor rules, regulations, or programs shall apply to the Council for a determination of consistency with the Coastal Resources Management Program.
-Municipalities are referred to the Guidelines for the Development of Municipal Harbor Management Plans for additional detailed standards in establishing harbor rules, regulations or programs. - b.
+- a.
+All municipalities seeking to issue mooring permits pursuant to R.I.
+Gen. Laws Chapter 46-4 shall prepare a draft harbor management plan to include harbor rules, regulations, or programs and shall apply to the Council for a determination of consistency with the Coastal Resources Management Program.
+Municipalities are referred to the Guidelines for the Development of Municipal Harbor Management Plans for additional guidance in establishing harbor rules, regulations or programs. - b.
 When a city or town enacts a police ordinance under R.I.
-Gen. Laws § 46 4 2, it shall not be required to request a determination of consistency with the Coastal Resources Management Program unless such by law or ordinance affects the planning, regulation, or coordinating functions of the Council. - c.
-The Executive Director is authorized to approve, administratively, municipal harbor regulations and ordinances for an interim period of one year, provided: - (1) The municipality submits an application for review and approval, by the Executive Director, such that present conditions of the harbor and the uses made of it can be examined; - (2) In the meantime the municipality undertakes and prepares a comprehensive harbor management plan, in conformance with the policies and requirements of the CRMP, as amended; and - (3) Until such time as a comprehensive harbor plan is prepared, all activities regulated throughout the CRMP, or which take below the mean high water mark, must come before the CRMC for review and approval, in accordance with established procedures. - P. Boat lift and float lift systems (formerly § 300.16) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part) - a.
-Boat and float lift systems are accessory structures to residential boating facilities that raise either a boat or float out of the water to facilitate safety and/or maintenance. - b.
-Boat lifts are designed to lift a vessel out of the water.
-Generally, a cradle or strap supports the vessel while it is being lifted by a
+Gen. Laws § 46-4-2, it shall not be required to request a determination of consistency with the Coastal Resources Management Program unless such by law or ordinance affects the planning, regulation, or coordinating functions of the Council. - c.
+The Executive Director is authorized to approve, administratively, municipal harbor regulations and ordinances for an interim period of one (1) year, provided: - (1) The municipality submits an application for review and approval, by the Executive Director, such that present conditions of the harbor and the uses made of it can be examined; - (2) In the meantime the municipality undertakes and prepares a comprehensive harbor management plan, in conformance with the policies and requirements of the CRMP, as amended; and - (3) Until such time as a comprehensive harbor plan is prepared, all activities regulated throughout the CRMP, or which take below the mean high water mark, must come before the CRMC for review and approval, in accordance with established procedures. - 2.
+Standards - a.
+Siting of mooring areas - (1) All municipal harbor management plans must include the locations of all mooring areas.
+Coordinates of at least the corner buoys of each mooring area must be obtained, using the Rhode Island Coordinate System 1983 as defined above. - (2) All mooring fields must be shown on a map with each mooring area's respective coordinates.
+Preferably, the coordinates of each mooring area should also be shown in an appendix of the HMP.